Pellia/pellia/README.md

 ## More About Me

 I'm a self-thaught bioinformatician specializing in application and database engineering within the field of cancer diagnostics.
-I am currently pursuing self-directed learning in full-stack development as part of my ongoing professional growth and career transition.
-My goal is to become a full-stack developer, with a strong emphasis on backend development and security-focused architecture.
+I am currently pursuing self-directed learning in full stack engineering as part of my ongoing professional growth and career transition.
+My goal is to become a full stack engineer, with a strong emphasis on backend development and security-focused architecture.

 ### Experience as Bioinformatician